Lawson-JR/portfolio_project/README.md

 Task Management and User Authentication System
 --
 This project is a simple web-based task management application with user authentication.
 It allows multiple users to manage their tasks after logging in or creating a new account.
-The app supports adding, deleting, and marking tasks as complete, along with secure account creation, login, logout, and password recovery functionalities.
+The app supports adding, deleting, and marking tasks as complete, along with secure account creation, login, and logout functionalities.

 Features
 User Authentication: